data-wa-gov-au/Hodor/README.md

   "client_secret": "{your-client-secret}"
 }
 ```

+**Note:** On first run Hodor will open your browser and prompt you to authorise him to access Google Maps Engine on your behalf.
+When the ***The authentication flow has completed*** message shows you can close the tab and return to your terminal.

 # Usage
 Hodor knows about uploading and creating raster and vector assets and takes asset configuration metadata from a JSON file.